paoloricciuti/sprinkle-js/README.md

 console.log(variable.whosCool) // you
 ```
 The above variable will not trigger an effect re-run if the previous value has the same length as the new value.

+Differently from `createVariable` a stored object is not deeply reactive.

 #### createComputed
 This method is used to create a reactive computed variable.
 You need to pass a function that will return a value.
 The return value of the function will be inside of the `.value` field of the returned computed.
 If you use some other variable to compute the this value it will always be in sync.